 The entrance in Auschwitz is FREE.
 What you pay is the guide.
-To book an English speaking guide from Auschwitz museum website cost around €15 and is a bit hard to find.
+To book an English speaking guide from the Auschwitz museum website cost around €15 and is a bit hard to find tickets.

-You book also the shuttle bus to go and come and you pay totally around €23 per person.
-The museum offers also other languages except from Greek.
-For Greek we only make private tours.
+You can also book a shuttle bus to go and come and you pay totally around €23 per person.
+The museum offers also other languages except for Greek.
+For Greek, we only make private tours.

 Good morning - Day 5 -

 We have now seen Auschwitz on Day 4, then returned to Krakow tired and full of thoughts.
 You can find a nice traditional restaurant in Krakow and enjoy some nice food with wine or beer.